 In March 2019 KMPS completed solvent extraction production pilot testing.
 This round of testing built off the pilot test completed in August 2018 and produced a high-quality and low-quality base oil stream.
-The low-quality base oil sample has been sent to Process Dynamics Inc. for Stage 3 hydrotreatment piloting which is scheduled to occur in August 2019.
+The low-quality base oil sample has been sent to Process Dynamics Inc. for Stage 3 hydrotreatment piloting which is scheduled to occur in early 2020.

 The Company recently shipped a sample of its Group III base oil to one of the top four global petroleum additives manufacturers.
 The purpose was to pursue the American Petroleum Institute's ("API") API SN Plus and ILSAC GF-5 certifications for three passenger car motor oil ("PCMO") formulations namely, 5W-20, 5W-30 and 10W-30.
-The petroleum additives firm subsequently informed the Company that the Company's Group III base stock qualified for API certification through its 5W-30 formulation.
-The blending of the 5W-20 and 10W-30 PCMO formulations are ongoing.
+The petroleum additives firm subsequently informed the Company that the Company's Group III based 5W-30 formulation would qualify for API certification.
+The 5W-20 and 10W-30 PCMO formulations were completed in late September 2019.